jaredlafer/runtime-updater/README.md

 A WatchedHandler cannot be used for logging on Windows because on Windows open log files cannot be moved renamed (see https://docs.python.org/3/library/logging.handlers.html)

 ## TODO
 Fix all the limitations above.
-Implement a system for version control (e.g. github for bytecode injection) Write tests for logging
+Implement a system for version control (e.g. github for bytecode injection).
+Write tests for logging.
-Test on other operating systems
+Test on other operating systems.